scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 Our final pattern is more complex than the other two.
 This important pattern is heavily used by more advanced parallel programmers.
-A wide range of problems including optimization problems, spectral methods, and cache oblivious algorithms use the divide and conquer pattern.
+A wide range of problems including optimization problems, spectral methods, and cache oblivious algorithms use the Divide and Conquer pattern.
 The general idea is to define three basic phases of the algorithm: split, compute, and merge.
 The split phase recursively divides a  problem into smaller subproblems.
 After enough splits, the subproblems are small enough to directly compute in the compute phase.
 The final phase merges subproblems together